By Jared Margulies, University of Maryland Baltimore County §

 Jared Margulies is a PhD Candidate in Geography and Environmental Systems at the University of Maryland Baltimore County.
 He is currently funded through a Fulbright-Nehru Student Research Grant.

-This post is a part of the “Reports from the Field” series.
+This post is a part of the “Notes from the Field” series.